iamkirankumaryadav/MLOps/AutoML.md

 # AutoML

-- **AutoML** (Automated Machine Learning) is a set of techniques that automate the process of building machine learning models.
+- **AutoML** (Automated ML) is a set of techniques that automate the process of building machine learning models.
 - It aims to simplify the model development process with extensive machine learning expertise.

 ### How AutoML Works